polyluxus/runxtb.bash/guides/module-examples.md

 # Will be read by the source module file
 set version "$MAJORVERSION.$MINORVERSION.$REVISION"

-# Load the source module file
+# Load the source module file (needs to be adjusted to the name used for the root module above)
-source "$module_base_path/xtb6/xtb6"
+source "$module_base_path/xtb/xtb"
 ```

 If no version control is wanted, one module with hard-coded paths should also do the trick.

-*Disclaimer:* I currently have no system to check whether these files work, I tried to
-incorporate some of the changes in the setup given in the xtb manual.
-You'll get the gist,
-use them as templates and review every line before use.
+The version module should be placed in a directory which is found in the module path environment variable,
+it could be, using the example above: `/home/polyluxus/modules/load/xtb/xtb_v6.2.3`.